QuickBooks Blog

 • What will you use the money for?

 It’s not enough to say, “I need $5,000 to start my business.”
 Be as specific as possible.
-Something like, “I need $5,000 to purchase a kiln and a pottery wheel to launch my custom pottery studio in Durham, North Carolina” is far more detailed and forthright.
+Something like, “I need $5,000 to purchase a kiln and a pottery wheel to launch my custom pottery studio in Durham, North Carolina,” is far more detailed and forthright.
 This kind of detail can instill greater trust in your supporters and backers.

-2. Tell your story
+Tell your story

 Get creative and find a unique angle you can share about your business.
 People will connect with that far more than straight answers and figures alone.
-Sticking with our pottery studio example, maybe you plan to:
+Your business has a story that’s worth telling, but it’s up to you to find it and share it compellingly and engagingly.

-3. Get creative with multimedia
+Get creative with multimedia

 When you think about telling a story, words seem like the default option.
 To make your campaign page even more alluring, it’s worth including some multimedia elements—particularly photos and videos.
+Many business owners have also had success with pitch videos.

-4. Offer rewards to backers
+Offer rewards to backers

 Opting for reward-based crowdfunding requires offering something in return to your backers—whether it’s a discount code, swag, exclusive access to a product, or something else.
+However, even if you don’t choose the reward-based route, providing something to your funders can be an effective way to show appreciation and increase loyalty.

 This doesn’t need to involve a huge investment in time or money.
 Something as simple as a branded pin or a shoutout on social media goes a long way to show your supporters you are grateful for their donation.

-5. Build and maintain relationships
+Build and maintain relationships

 With most platforms, you’ll get the email addresses of all of your backers if your campaign is fully funded.
-Don’t let that contact information collect cobwebs.
-Add those supporters to an email list where you can keep them updated with:
+Use that information to improve your customer relationship management

 • Thank you messages to show your appreciation for their support